google-fu-master/RiverTournament/rules.md

       <li>Players lag or flip a coin for the first break.
 If there’s no agreement, lagging is the default.
 Breaks alternate after that.</li>
       <li>Racks: Players can use Magic Racks or Triangles, but it must be agreed upon by both players and used for the entire match.
 If players don’t agree, Triangle is the default.</li>
       <li>Fouls cannot occur before the rack is struck.</li>
-      <li>Three-point break rule: At least three object balls must be either pocketed or touch the head string line on the break.</li>
+      <li>Three-point break rule: At least three object balls must be either pocketed or touch the rail on the break.</li>
       <li>Push Option: If the breaker didn't make anything, the opponent can either take the current table layout and shoot, or pass it back to the player who broke to let them shoot instead.</li>
-      <li>9 on the snap: If the 9-ball is pocketed on the break, it’s an automatic win for that rack, except if it goes into the two head-string pockets—then it’s spotted and play continues.
+      <li>9 on the snap: If the 9-ball is pocketed on the break, it’s an automatic win for that rack, except if it goes into the two foot-string pockets (the corner pockets closest to the rack).
+Then it’s spotted and play continues.
 The breaker continues shooting unless there was a foul.</li>
       <li>Scratch on the break: Ball-in-hand for the incoming player anywhere on the table.</li>
-      <li>Rotation game: You must shoot at the lowest numbered ball first.</li>
-      <li>Other fouls: Ball-in-hand for the opponent anywhere on the table.</li>
+      <li>Table scratch and other fouls: Ball-in-hand for the opponent anywhere on the table.</li>
-      <li>You must hit your ball first and at least one ball (any group) or the cue ball must hit a rail.
+      <li>You must hit the lowest ball on the table first and any ball (including the cue ball) must hit a rail after.
 Otherwise it’s a foul.</li>
       <li>Timeouts: None allowed.</li>
     </ul>
   </div>